 1. Complete Your Application

 Thank you for your interest in Home Match!
 The first step is to complete our Home Seeker Application (20-30 min.).
-Please contact us with any questions, or to request our paperwork by mail.
+Please contact us to receive an online application link, or to request our paperwork by mail.

 2. Meet Our Staff

 Contact us once your paperwork is complete to schedule an appointment.
 At this time we will complete required screenings (photo ID and proof of income; see FAQ for more details).
 Due to ongoing precautions regarding COVID-19, appointments are currently offered virtually, only.

 3. Find Your Match

 Staff will notify you of any potential match opportunities that fit your interests, based on factors such as budget, location, and lifestyle.
 Get to know your match by phone and in-person, then swap references.